Herron School of Art and Design: 1960s

 Fesler Hall, constructed in 1962, was a major addition to the John Herron Art Institute site along N. Pennsylvania St. It was Indianapolis architect Evans Woollen III's first civic commission.
 The three-story academic building was a freestanding wing addition that connected via a covered walkway to the original, Cret-designed main building.
 Both of these structures are still standing.
 Woollen's addition was noted for its use of reinforced concrete and exposed columns, typical of Brutalist architecture, and its deeply coffered ceilings.
-The project was funded through a bequest of Caroline Marmon Fesler, a former board member and president of the Indianapolis Art Association.
+The project was funded through a bequest of Caroline Marmon Fesler, a former board member and president of the Art Association.

 In 1967, the Herron School of Art became a school of Indiana University.
-Two years later, it became part of IUPUI, located near downtown Indianapolis.
+Two years later, it became part of Indiana University–Purdue University Indianapolis (IUPUI), located near downtown Indianapolis.
 In 1970, the Indianapolis Museum of Art separated from the school, taking with it a majority of Herron's art collection.